 - Array (of any variable type listed)

 Objects are complex Variables.
-That means that they cannot be created within the App Variables dialog, but can be edited after they are created.
+They cannot be created within the App Variables dialog.

 Arrays can be created via a "Mulitselect" inputs.